haidy639/coursera-test/README.md

 4.Removed duplicates using distinct

 Analysis
-1.checked the rnow() to get the value of total rows 2.checked the summary of the dataframe and str() the type of the columns 3.checked the calculation of mean ,median, max and min 4.compared the ride lenght of members and casuals according to day 5.compared the ride lenght of members and casuals according to hour 6.compared the ride lenght of members and casuals according to month 7.compared the ride lenght of members and casuals according to day_of_week(sunday..etc) 8.compared the ride lenght of members and casuals according to season 9.compared the ride lenght of members and casuals according to hour 10.compared the ride lenght of members and casuals according to time_of_day
+1.	checked the rnow() to get the value of total rows
+2.	checked the summary of the dataframe and str() the type of the columns
+3.	checked the calculation of mean ,median, max and min
+4.	compared the ride lenght of members and casuals according to day
+5.	compared the ride lenght of members and casuals according to hour
+6.	compared the ride lenght of members and casuals according to month
+7.	compared the ride lenght of members and casuals according to day_of_week(sunday..etc)
+8.	compared the ride lenght of members and casuals according to season
+9.	compared the ride lenght of members and casuals according to hour
+10.	compared the ride lenght of members and casuals according to time_of_day

 Visualizing by R
 Number of rides by ridertypes